Newspaper Page Text

 charge to the jury.

-I Judge MecElroy completed his
+Judge McElroy completed his

-(Continued On Page 2)
+(Continued On 2)

 Preacher Takes Up

-$11.05 Collection,
+$11.05 Collection

 With .32 Pistol

-preaching a sermon to the |Ffrst
+preaching a sermon to the First

 Baptist church here.
 Nathan